Look beyond the chain restaurants to explore York's vibrant food scene, from modern fine dining to hip wine bars and exotic street food.

 Cheap eats, casual dining

 At this elegant, gently idiosyncratic restaurant, chef and owner Michael Hjort has been applying sharp classical technique to fine seasonal Yorkshire produce since 1990.
-Dishes such as sea trout with smoked almond and broccoli, or lamb three ways (loin, shoulder and bacon served with swede, cavolo nero and black garlic) illustrate why he’s a true food hero.
-Mains from £18.20.
+Dishes such as east coast cod with smoked cream, mussels and apple, or lamb rump & belly with Jersey Royal croquettes, tomato, artichoke and smoked anchovy illustrate why he’s a true food hero.
+Starter and main from the dinner menu £35.

 Mannion & Co